 All-Clad Copper Core

-All-Clad Copper Core has 0.9mm of copper plus two thin layers of aluminum to enhance the heating properties; in truth, it heats only slightly better than All-Clad tri-ply; it's beautiful, durable cookware, but if you want true copper performance, this is not the cookware for you.
+All-Clad Copper Core has 0.9mm of copper plus two thin layers of aluminum to aid with cladding to the steel.
+It heats slightly better than All-Clad D3 (tri-ply); it's beautiful, good quality cookware, but if you want true copper performance, this is not the best choice.

 If you want more info, click over to our detailed All Clad Copper Core review.